SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_gpdma/readme.md

 ```
 - `MAX_TRANSFER_PER_DESCRIPTOR` specifies the maximum transfer length for each descriptor.
 The maximum allowed value is 4095 bytes.

+   - `SL_GPDMA_SIMPLE_TRANSFER`: When this is enabled, descriptors with predefined values are used for transfer.
+To use custom descriptor values, disable the  `SL_GPDMA_SIMPLE_TRANSFER` macro and select values for the descriptor.
+   - ` GPDMA_MAX_TRANSFER_LENGTH_CHANNEL0`: This is the maximum transfer that will be done in the given channel.
+This should be defined for every channel that is used.
+   - Memory should be allocated descriptors of every channel that is used.
+   - Size of the descriptor memory buffer can be calculated in the same way as macro `SL_MAX_NUMBER_OF_DESCRIPTORS_CHANNEL0`.

 ## Test the Application